 Content area spans entire page width.
 No sidebar menu.
 Longer line length is appropriate for short text only (headlines and brief descriptions).

-Create parent pages before creating their child pages.
-If your site is already live, the logistics of this timing can get tricky.
+You have to publish a page before making it a parent.
+If your site is already live and you’re adding multiple pages at once, the logistics can get tricky.
 Learn more about adding a new section with multiple pages »

 Now that you’ve set your page features and attributes, you can get serious about adding content.